nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 #### October 29
 * Wenny attempted to generate the phyloseq.
-  * Files exported: feature_table.tsv, tree.nwk, taxonomy.tsv, project_metadata.tsv (scripts/phyloseq (refer to scripts/phyloseq)
+  * Files exported: feature_table.tsv, tree.nwk, taxonomy.tsv, project_metadata.tsv (https://github.com/nothanselivander/MICB475_Space/blob/main/scripts/phyloseq)
-  * Imported into R, and attempted to generate phyloseq, but encountered an error (Rstudio/phyloseq.zip)
+  * Imported into R, and attempted to generate phyloseq, but encountered an error (https://github.com/nothanselivander/MICB475_Space/blob/main/Rstudio/phyloseq.zip)
      * Error: OTU and Taxa has different numbers of observed values/rows, samples and features-ID do not match.
+     * Hansel confirmed the error
 #### October 31
 * Wenny found that the wrong file was used for importing the taxa table.
   * scripts/phyloseq was edited